 - While the soup is cooking, toast the coconut flakes in a medium skillet over medium-low heat, stirring frequently, until fragrant and golden on the edges.
 Keep an eye on them so they don’t burn.
 Transfer coconut flakes to a bowl to cool.

 - Once the squash mixture is done cooking, taste and add a little more Thai red curry paste if it’s not quite flavorful enough for you.
 Remove the soup from heat and let it cool slightly.
-Working in batches, transfer the contents pan to a blender (do not fill your blender past the maximum fill line!).
+Working in batches, transfer the contents to a blender (do not fill your blender past the maximum fill line and be careful with the hot soup!).
 Securely fasten the lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
 Transfer puréed soup to a serving bowl and repeat with remaining batches.

 - Stir the lime juice into the blended soup.
 Taste and season with additional salt if necessary.
 Ladle soup into individual bowls.
 Use a spoon to drizzle coconut milk over each bowl, then lightly swirl the spoon through the topmost layer for a pretty design.
 Top the soup with toasted coconut flakes and a sprinkle of chopped fresh cilantro.